moai-debsource/dotfiles/README.md

 # Personal hyprland dotfiles for development on linux.
 Note: there is no fetch config folders, due to

+> [!WARNING]
-> :warning: **These are work-in-progress dotfiles**: expect bugs/unfinished things, and these dotfiles are updated regularly, meaning they change frequently.
+> *These are work-in-progress dotfiles**: expect bugs/unfinished things, and these dotfiles are updated regularly, meaning they change frequently.

 Note: make sure you have a .config folder in youre home directory.